 The Company's existing policy allows for sales returns ranging from 15 days for direct sales to end users to longer periods for sales to key distributors.
 Sales returns are estimated at the time of delivery based on past experience and customer specific factors.
 Each quarter, a provision for sales returns is determined based on the actual experience for the most recent four quarters.
-Sales returns are applied against revenue for the Scribbler ® and PowerPad ® products, and represented approximately 3% of revenue from consumer electronics for the year ended September 30, 2007.
+Sales returns are applied against revenue for the Scribbler ® and PowerPad ® products, and represented approximately 3.3% of revenue from consumer electronics for the quarter ended December 31, 2007.